asmaamirkhan/DeepLearningNotes/0-NNConcepts/3-ActivationFunctions.md

 <img src="../res/TanhGraph.PNG" width="300"  />

 > Activation functions can be different for different layers, for example, we may use _tanh_ for a hidden layer and _sigmoid_ for the output layer

 ### 🙄 Downsides on Tanh and Sigmoid
 If z is very large or very small then the derivative _(or the slope)_ of these function becomes very small (ends up being close to 0), and so this can slow down gradient descent 🐢

-### 🎩 Rectified Linear Activation Unit (Relu :sparkles:)
+### 🎩 Rectified Linear Activation Unit (Relu ✨)
 Another and very popular choice

 **Formula:**